 ‘Panoho’s relatively brief discussion prompted a peculiarly intense backlash…’

-Thomas made an effort to travel north of Auckland to discuss the issue.
+Thomas made an effort to travel north of Auckland to discuss the issue with me.
 I was very unhappy about this treatment of the debate in the article and told him so.
+The cake I baked was sweet, the conversation not so much.
 It was not a comfortable exchange for either of us and that, I think, was the last time I saw the anthropologist who had declared himself one who did not wish to impose.

 Swish goes the toreo’s cloak.
 The bull paws the bloody dust of the arena, his horns drop.
 Tercio de muerte.
 In that frightening moment it is as if the crowd with one breath gasps.
 Is it possible they imagine empathy for his fate?

 My involvement then with Mane and Thomas demonstrates the complexity of the politics that surrounds competitive academic and curatorial research in Aotearoa NZ.
 As the human geographer David Storey initially noted, we do indeed…‘live in a highly territorialized world…involving the staking of claims…and the deployment of territorial strategies.’
 Nothing is as it seems both with individuals and with institutions.